stoyantodorovbg/laravel-api-client/README.md

 $apiClient->send(HttpMethod::CONNECT, 'https://exmple-host', HttpRequestFormat::QUERY, []);
 ```

-Optionally you can send a configured PendingRequest instance:
+Optionally you can add configured PendingRequest to it too:

 ```php
 use Illuminate\Support\Facades\Http;